 Field-hunting tip

-Look in alkaline pegmatites country — that is the host setting where kazakovite typically forms.
+Look in alkaline pegmatites country, the host setting where kazakovite typically forms.
 If you start seeing nepheline, aegirine, eudialyte in float, you are in the right ground.
 Field specimens usually show a pseudo-cubic crystals, granular habit, so train your eye for that shape before scanning the outcrop.